Once I’ll certainly die, each of us reaches this destination,

 Having taken some oats, I’ll trot up the old familiar track.

-On the precipice’s brink, a shirt full of the paradise apples
+On the precipice’s brink, a shirt full of the Paradise apples

 I’ll bear thee, my beloved, hoping for thy dear one’s coming back.

-On the precipice’s brink, a shirt full of the paradise apples
+On the precipice’s brink, a shirt full of the Paradise apples

 I’ll bear thee, my beloved, hoping for thy dear one’s coming back.